omines/antispam-bundle/docs/mkdocs/index.md

-This bundle provides a ton of different mechanisms for detecting and stopping spammers, scammers and abusers using your forms for their nefarious purposes, and brings them all together in an easy to configure profile system.
+This bundle provides a ton of different mechanisms for detecting and stopping spammers, scammers and abusers using your forms for their nefarious purposes, and brings them all together in an easy to configure and easy to use profile system.

 The bundle is compatible with PHP 8.1+ and Symfony 6.3 or later.